designsystemsinternational/clis/README.md

 To get started, clone this repo.

-Then run, `lerna bootstrap --hoist`.
+Then run, `npm run bootstrap`.
 This will symlink all the dependencies together and run `npm i` inside each package.

-If you want to run `npm i` for a single package later, run `lerna bootstrap --hoist --scope dynamic`.

 Running `npm i` inside a package folder will not work.

 ## Test

+To run all tests, run `npm run test` from the root folder.

-To run tests of a single package, run `npm run test` from the package folder.
+To run tests for a single pacakge, run `npm run test` from the package folder.

-To run all tests, run `lerna run test`.
+To run only a single test file, run `npm run test -t 'my.test.js'`.

 ## Publish